Start/Evaluate

 Possibility 4: Insufficient preparation

-Without adequate and sufficient preparation, something may seem difficult to us, even if we have skill.
+Without adequate and sufficient preparation, something may seem difficult to us, even if we have the skill to do it.

-By the way, an interesting aspect of finding a limit is that it reveals the point of improvement.
+By the way, an interesting aspect of finding a limit is that it reveals a point of improvement.
 This will naturally be relevant information for those who intend to improve themselves.

 Now consider a problem on your computer, the solution of which requires configuration or a specific action.
-The first time, it may take time before we figure out where it is and what the setup is; In the next ones, already knowing what to do, we solved the problem in seconds.
+The first time, it may take time before you figure out where it is and what the setting is; in the next ones, already knowing what to do, you solve the problem in seconds.

 An example is on Windows: when a video, for example, is in full screen, sometimes the taskbar is on top of it.
 The solution, or at least a solution, is to go to Task Manager and restart Windows Explorer.

-The solution to this type of problem is not really difficult, but the path until we discover the solution is that it can be a bit long, uncertain and perhaps tortuous.
+The solution to this type of problem is not really difficult, but the path until we discover the solution can be a bit long, uncertain and perhaps tortuous.
 This also applies to when we seek some result, without necessarily having a problem.

-Difficult (5): long way; not progressing as quickly as desired or expected in a search for a solution or outcome
+Difficult (5): A long way; not progressing as quickly as desired or expected in search of a solution or an outcome

 Possibility 6: Insufficient strength